-Thailand (ประเทศไทย, Pratet Thai) is a country of contrasts.
+Thailand is a country of contrasts.
 The kingdom boasts stunning natural landscapes, vibrant urban centers, delicious cuisine, warm and friendly people, and exciting places to explore.
-All of these (and more!) serve as compelling reasons for anyone looking to build their life in a tropical paradise where universal healthcare, free education, and a welcoming community are the standard.
+All of these (and more!) serve as compelling reasons for anyone looking to build a life in a tropical paradise where universal healthcare, free education, and a welcoming community are the standard.

 However, amid these positives, Thailand also grapples with internal political tension, environmental pollution, and the occasional gun violence and corruption.
 Add to that a challenging immigration process and modest salaries, and the image might feel a little less rose-colored than before.

-If you’re looking to relocate to Thailand – or you’re just interested in learning more about the country – this article provides an introductory look at various aspects of life, including the following:
+If you’re looking to relocate to Thailand – or you’re just interested in learning more about the country – we provide an introductory look at various aspects of life, including the following:

 A quick introduction to Thailand